Ajax JavaScript CSS HTML 5 Gecko XUL Forum

-CSS (Cascading Style Sheet) is a grammar of rules for defining the presentation of a document.
-It is a standard recognized by all Web browsers and that allows the separation of content in pages and their presentation.
+CSS (Cascading Style Sheet) is a grammar of rules for defining the presentation of HTML, XHTML or XML document.
+It is a standard recognized by all Web browsers.

 CSS Italic